This notice is effective as of 27 January 2016

 Internal and External Disclosures of Personal Information

-Companies working as agents of PPD are required to sign “processor” and/or confidentiality agreements whereby they will commit to only process personal information consistent with contracted purposes, apply appropriate organizational and technical security safeguards, and where relevant, meet the requirements of the Safe Harbor Framework.
+Companies working as agents of PPD are required to sign “processor” and/or confidentiality agreements whereby they will commit to only process personal information consistent with contracted purposes and apply appropriate organizational and technical security safeguards.

 International Transfers of Personal Information

 PPD is a global company serving an industry that is increasingly globalized in its approach to clinical research.
 Personal information will be shared across international borders as required to service global projects.
 PPD hosts personal information in databases in different locations throughout the world, mainly in the United States.
 In certain circumstances, PPD and client personal information will be hosted within vendor platforms located in the Internet cloud.
 PPD recognizes that many countries globally have regulations restricting the flow of personal information across international borders.
 PPD has put in place measures to ensure that adequate protection is provided to such data where legally mandated.
-For example, PPD’s U.S. affiliates commit to comply with the Safe Harbor Framework for the transfer of personal information from the European Economic Area and Switzerland.
-In other circumstances, PPD has entered into intra-group agreements to provide necessary safeguards to data.
+For example, PPD has executed Standard Contractual Clauses for the purpose of transferring personal information from the European Economic Area.
 Where privacy risks are very low, for example with respect to the sharing of key coded data, PPD may rely on informed consent from individuals for the transfer of their information to legal regimes with less strong data privacy safeguards.

 Notice and Consent